sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

 1. In the Chat view, to keep all edits, select **Keep**.

+    Always review GitHub Copilot suggestions before accepting updates.

+    If you're unsure, you can accept changes and then ask GitHub Copilot for an explanation.
+You can revert the edits if you don't like the changes.

+1. Ensure that you've accepted updates in both the ConsoleApp.cs and Program.cs files.

 1. Scroll to the top of the ConsoleApp.cs file and locate the following code line:

     ```csharp